GoogleCloudPlatform/prometheus-engine/cmd/rule-evaluator/README.md

                                  information for the user agent.
 This is done on startup, so make sure this work to be faster than your readiness and liveliness probes.
-      --export.token-url=EXPORT.TOKEN-URL
-                                 The request URL to generate token that's needed to ingest metrics to the project
-      --export.token-body=EXPORT.TOKEN-BODY
-                                 The request Body to generate token that's needed to ingest metrics to the project.
-      --export.quota-project=EXPORT.QUOTA-PROJECT
-                                 The projectID of an alternative project for quota attribution.
       --export.ha.backend=none   Which backend to use to coordinate HA pairs that both send metric data to the GCM API.
                                  Valid values are "none" or "kube"